Fast and Scalable Inference for Spatial Extreme Value Models: Methodology

-However, the mixing time of MCMC algorithms for the posterior distribution~\eqref{eqn: joint-pos} can be very slow when the number of observations $n$ is large.
-As an alternative to MCMC we now present a Laplace approximation to the joint posterior distribution $p(\uu, \tth \mid \yy)$.
-To describe the approximation, consider the marginal posterior distribution
+However, the mixing time of MCMC algorithms for the posterior distribution~\eqref{eqn: joint-pos} grows quickly as a function of the number of spatial locations $n$.
+As an alternative, we now present the Laplace approximation to the marginal hyperparameter distribution

 where